DinoChiesa/apigee-edge-js/README.md

 You can examine [the examples directory](./examples) for some example code illustrating some practical possibilities.
 A few specific code examples are shown here.

 Pull requests are welcomed, for the code or for examples.

+One disclaimer:

+* The spec module wraps the /dapi API, which is at this moment undocumented and unsupported, and subject to change.
+It works today, but the spec module may stop functioning at any point.
+Use it at your own risk!

 ## Pre-Requisites